 - Past, present, and future medical costs

 - Cost of therapy or psychological counseling

 - Pain and suffering

 - Cost of rehabilitation

-Even if you are partially at fault or was involved in a multi vehicle rear-end collision, you may still be entitled to compensation.
+Even if you are partially at fault or were involved in a multi-vehicle rear-end collision, you may still be entitled to compensation.
 The legalities of civil court can be just as complicated as the situation itself.
 This is why it is important that you seek help from a qualified car accident attorney.